Francis-Gurr/Pathfinding-Visualiser/README.md

 Project aim is to be able to visualise path finding algrorithms in action with real map data.

 Personal aim is to learn new skills.
-Before starting this project I have had little or no previous experience with many of the tools used (e.g. ReactJS, MySQL).
+Before starting this project I have had little or no previous experience with many of the tools used.
 A secondary aim is to demonstrate my abilities.

 Inspiration for the project originated from [Clement's pathfinding visualizer](https://clementmihailescu.github.io/Pathfinding-Visualizer/).